Music Practice Resources, Tips, Techniques

 Eye Movement in Music Reading.
 A well-referenced article on Wikipedia.

 “Sight-Reading,” by Lehmann & McArthur, in The Science & Psychology of Music Performance, eds.
 Parncutt & McPherson, 135-150 (Oxford, 2002).

 “Strategies for Sight-reading and Improvising Music,” in Musical Excellence, edited by Aaron Williamon, 143-159 (Oxford, 2004).

 See p.
 82-93 of The Musician’s Way.

 The Four Stages of Memorization.
-Powerful strategies, by Gerald Klickstein.
+A top-ranked article by Gerald Klickstein.

-Make it Stick: The Science of Successful Learning, by Brown, Roediger, McDaniel (Belknap, 2014).
+Make it Stick: The Science of Successful Learning, by Brown, Roediger, McDaniel (Harvard, 2014).

 Memorization: Psychological Data and Some Practical Tips, by Scott M. Smith.

 “Memorising Music,” by Aaron Williamon, in Musical Performance: A Guide to Understanding, ed.
 John Rink, 113-126 (Cambridge, 2002).